haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial11_deploy_to_DigitalOcean.md

       Only required if you're using both Nginx and Certbot. sCould be removed if not using Nginx or different SSL solution

     > We will install nginx via Docker.
 No need to install in this stage.

+2. Stop Nginx

+  Nginx will be installed as a dependency from `python3-certbot-nginx`.

+  Since we run Nginx from our container, this Nginx in Droplet will cause port 80 conflict with our Nginx container.
+(See more details in Q&A part below)

+  Thus we need to disable Nginx right after the download

 ### 2. `deploy.sh`